abhijeetGithu/AIVirtualVolumeControlUsingHand/README.md

 ### Now use hand tracking module
 if you are working on Pycharm then you can directly use Hand tracking module But i have done my project on jupyter notebook by using code snippet of hand module.

+All the values which are used may or may not be same in your case.